-- At the counseling center, fellows continue to master of the core competencies for health service psychologists, with an emphasis on those most relevant to university mental health settings.
+2. At the Counseling Center, fellows continue to master the core competencies for health service psychologists, with an emphasis on those most relevant to university mental health settings.

-- At the student health center, fellows develop and/or enhance competencies for psychology practice in primary care settings, using the primary care behavioral health model of integrated care.
+3. At the Student Health Center and USF St. Petersburg, fellows develop and/or enhance competencies for psychology practice in primary care settings, using the primary care behavioral health model of integrated care.

-- At the external placement, fellows gain exposure to psychology practice in a more specialized healthcare setting.
+5. During the summer semester, fellows gain exposure to psychology practice through an external rotation in a more specialized healthcare setting.